Last updated on January 31, 2026

 The channel lands are a legendary land cycle printed at rare in Kamigawa: Neon Dynasty.
 There’s one for each color of Magic, and each one has a channel ability that mechanically matches the color of mana that land can produce.

 An important point about the channel ability is that you’re not casting a spell when you use it.
-This means they can’t be countered in traditional ways, only through an ability counter like Stifle.
+This means they can’t be countered in traditional ways, only through an ability counter like Stifle or Glen Elendra's Answer.

 The channel lands also have matching legendary synergies.
 They’re all legendary lands, which is quite unusual for modern Magic design.
-And each of their channel abilities cost one generic mana less for each legendary creature you control so you could potentially reduce it to a single colored mana, which is an excellent rate for any of these lands.
+And each of their channel abilities cost less for each legendary creature you control so you could potentially reduce it to a single colored mana, which is an excellent rate for any of these effects.

 List of Channel Lands Ranked